Nuance Communications, Inc. [NUAN] Price Analysis: NASDAQ:NUAN Bull Target $23.67 or Higher

-The share price of Nuance Communications, Inc. [NASDAQ: NUAN] inclined by $22.40, presently trading at $21.54.
-The company’s shares saw 65.93% gains compared to the lowest price in the period of the last 52 weeks, set at $12.98 recorded on 03/05/20.
-The last few days have been tough to the share price as NUAN jumped by +0.23% during the last week, even though the stock is still down by -4.98% compared to 0.05 of all time high it touched on 03/03/20.
-However, the stock had a strong performance during the past 3 months, roughly gaining 10.57%, while additionally gaining 49.72% during the last 12 months.
+The share price of Nuance Communications, Inc. [NASDAQ: NUAN] inclined by $21.05, presently trading at $19.41.
+The company’s shares saw 49.52% gains compared to the lowest price in the period of the last 52 weeks, set at $12.98 recorded on 03/09/20.
+The last few days have been tough to the share price as NUAN fall by -13.27% during the last week, even though the stock is still down by -14.38% compared to -2.97 of all time high it touched on 03/03/20.
+However, the stock had a strong performance during the past 3 months, roughly losing -11.83%, while additionally gaining 37.90% during the last 12 months.
 Nuance Communications, Inc. is said to have a 12-month price target set at $23.67.
-That means that the stock has a strong potential to acquire 2.13% increase from the current trading price.
+That means that the stock has a strong potential to acquire 4.26% increase from the current trading price.

 Nuance Communications, Inc. [NASDAQ:NUAN]: Analyst Rating and Earnings